Latest updates

 Document archive

-The RAAF Base Edinburgh document archive contains information that Defence has published about the management of PFAS.
-This includes:
+The RAAF Base Edinburgh document archive contains information that Defence has published about the management of PFAS, including older community presentations, investigation reports, risk assessments and factsheets.

-Some of archived information has been superseded by recent reports and factsheets.
+Some archived information has been superseded by recent reports and factsheets.